maninak/NoMoTS-webapp/README.md

 NoMoTS Web App serves as an example front-end to easily interact with a deployed instance of the demo API included in [NoMoTS API](https://github.com/maninak/NoMoTS-api) boilerplate.

+Built with Ionic which is an Angular framework, it features native look'n'feel tailored to the visitor's device (iOS, Android, Windows Phone).
+Since it's built as a Progressive Web App, it can be soft installed on device with the "Add to Desktop" action and even launched when offline.

 ## Dependencies

 If Ionic is not already installed in your machine, run: